amdw/enginecloud/README.md

   the cost of running the VMs on the cloud provider.
 Modern cloud providers usually provide very fine-grained billing, even down to the second, so you only pay for exactly what you use.
+  * For example, at the time of writing (May 2022), you can get a 64-core `n2-standard-64` VM in the `europe-west1` region, [capable](stockfish/benchmarks/SF_BENCHMARKS.md) of running Stockfish 15 at over 60 MNPS, for approximately US$2.74 per hour.
 * You get a very wide choice of chess GUI (and the operating system etc).
 Some paid cloud engine providers can only be accessed using the vendor's proprietary UIs.